The Sacrificial System After Christ's Return

 "Who through faith subdued kingdoms, wrought righteousness, obtained promises, stopped the mouths of lions, Quenched the violence of fire, escaped the edge of the sword, out of weakness were made strong, waxed valiant in fight, turned to flight the armies of aliens.
 Women received their dead raised to life again: and others were tortured, not accepting deliverance; that they might obtain a better resurrection" (Heb.11:33-35 KJV).

 This entire chapter chronicles righteous individuals and their deeds of faith as they lived and died in obedience to God's laws and ways that define righteous behavior and character.

-"And these all, having obtained a good report through faith, received not the promise: God having provided some better thing for us, that they without us should not be made perfect" (Heb.11:39-40 KJV).
+"And these all, having obtained a good report through faith, received not the promise: God having provided some better thing for us, that they without us should not be made perfect" (Heb.11: 39-40 KJV).
 See also Heb.11:13.

 These righteous individuals had not, at that point in history, received their reward.
 They did not receive their reward then nor have they yet received it.
 They are dead; they are not alive in heaven or any other place.
-See our study concerning the state of the dead.

-The individuals on this list, including Abel, Enoch, Noah, Abraham, Sara, Moses, Rahab, and King David, did obtain salvation and secure the promise of eternal and immortal life through the sacrificial system of worship before the advent of Jesus Christ.
+The individuals in this list, including Abel, Enoch, Noah, Abraham, Sara, Moses, Rahab, and King David, did obtain salvation and secure the promise of eternal and immortal life through the sacrificial system of worship before the advent of Jesus Christ.